BChowy/100-days-of-python/README.md

 - Learning how to use requests and _pixela_ API definitely gave me idea on how to use one to create a small project.

+- Working on Day 39 & 40 project was a bit discourging since I got denied the access to the Tequila search API.
+I had to read through the code solution and understand how it worked instead of doing it myself, which felt purposeless.